decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 myEntity.remove(Material)
 ```

+A removed component might still remain in memory even after removed.

+If your scene adds new components and removes them regularly, these removed components will add up and cause memory problems.
+It's advisable to instead use an object pool.

+If you try to remove a component that doesn't exist in the entity, this won't raise any errors.

 ## Access a component from an entity

 Once a component is set in an entity, you can reference it through the parent entity using the `get` method.